puzhaling/manuscripts-in-case-of-amnesia/README.txt

-My reading notes, which I periodically update.
+My reading notes, which I update periodically.
 This repository currently has my reading notes for the following books:

 absg:                       Advanced Bash-Scripting Guide by Mendel Cooper;
 gdb-info:                   Some notes not from the concrete books but from the different resources in the Internet;
 kernel-by-love:             Linux Kernel Development by Robert Love